Frequently Asked Questions

 Do you accept insurance?

 • I am on Out of Network (OON) provider.
-I work with a medical biller that can assist in submitting claims.
+I work with a medical biller that can assist in submitting claims on your behalf.

 • To determine if you have mental health coverage, please call your insurance provider (their number is usually on the back of your insurance card).
 Here are a few questions to ask when getting started: